markjprice/cs12dotnet8/docs/errata/errata.md

 # Page 58 - Showing the compiler version

 In Step 3, the code should have been styled as `Code` (monospace black-on-light-gray text) instead of `Command Line` (monospace white-on-black).

+# Page 65 - Comparing programming languages to human languages

+> Thanks to [zaynchoudry](https://github.com/zaynchoudry) who raised this [issue on April 14, 2024](https://github.com/markjprice/cs12dotnet8/issues/34).

+I wrote, "this YouTube video shows a demonstration of an Arabic programming language: https://youtu.be/dkO8cdwf6v8."

+That video has been removed.
+An alternative is available at the following link: https://www.youtube.com/watch?v=EwYIZBL4sAU.

 # Page 87 - Comparing double and decimal types